lkodinsson/MARS/Core/PHB.md

 While this skill does not provide the ability to understand animals directly, it does provide the ability to share in confidence and trust, and to form an emotional bond with animals.
 Some animals that spend lots of time around people, like cats and dogs, are also capable of responding to very simple spoken requests once this trust is assured.
 The types of animals who don't, might respond to simple gestures that can signal basic requests.

-## Languages

-When characters are created they are considered native speakers of their starting languages.
-If any characters wish to learn new languages they will need to acquire them exactly the same way that one would acquire a new complex skill.
-Therefore, non-native languages have values as roll values.
-Languages as skills are associated with intelligence.

-Whenever your character tries to read, write, speak, or listen to a language that they aren't native in, they will usually need to make a Language check.
-Once you become a master of that language, it is functionally the same as if you were native in that Language, so you will no longer need to roll to determine success.

-The availability of languages to your character are determined by the setting that you are in.
-Usually there is a "common" language that all characters speak, with individual languages for some subgroups.
-In the fantasy genre it is common for most monstrous creatures to also share an "outsider" language between them.

 ## Combat Skills

 There are four main combat skills: *finesse*, *martial*, *ranged*, and *unarmed*.
-Although combat skills are complex skills, they are not required to make attacks.
-Attacks can be made with any weapon, even untrained, by rolling your dexterity to hit with those weapons.
+Attacks can be made with any weapon by rolling your dexterity to hit with those weapons.
 Making attacks with higher accuracy requires training, and each combat skill improves different categories of weapons.
 Some weapons can be used by multiple skills, which are called cross-skill weapons.

 ### Finesse (DEX)